 What is Internal Notes?

 Internal notes are critical for handoffs, escalations, and shift changes.
 When a conversation transfers to a new agent, the notes provide instant context without requiring the new agent to read through the entire conversation history.
+In a 2026 support setup, the distinction between an internal note and a public reply is usually enforced by the inbox itself: notes render in a visually distinct color (often yellow or amber) and are physically impossible to send to the customer, which prevents the single most common support mistake—accidentally posting private commentary to the person you were talking about.

 Why Internal Notes Matters